5-pebbles/auxv-dot-org/pages/projects/miros/chapter_1.md

 # Chapter 1: Where to `_start`

-As part of my ongoing campaign to convince the world I am worthy of an entry level position.
-I am writing a dynamic linker from scratch in **Rust**.
+As part of my ongoing campaign to convince the world I am worthy of an entry level position, I am writing a dynamic linker from scratch in **Rust**.

 <br/>